 Hereunder we explain how to proceed when:

-- retrieve and convert the data of an existing accounting, including the transactions.
+- retrieve and convert the data of an existing accounting, including the transactions into the new Chart of Accounts.

-If you wish to start a new year with a new chart of accounts, there are two possibilities (for example considering the year 2015 as the new year):
+There are two possibilities if you wish to start a new year with a new chart of accounts,

 Step 1: Creating a new accounting file